 Call your bank/insurance issuer

-If any credit cards were stolen, be sure to call your bank as soon as possible to cancel them.
+If you lost any of your credit cards, be sure to call your bank as soon as possible to cancel them.

 And if your passport was stolen, report it immediately (Americans can report stolen passports here).